trustoverip/TSS0013-layer3-interop-spec/README.md

 The resulting Markdown file will be located at `dist/index.md`, alongside with the contents of the `assets` folder.
-The reason for that is that you probably want to include all assets (i.e. images) when distributing yout documentation.
+The reason for that is that you probably want to include all assets (i.e. images) when distributing your documentation.

 ## Deployment